meebey/nixpkgs/doc/builders/images/dockertools.section.md

 }
 ```

-The parameters relative to the base image have the same synopsis as described in [buildImage](#ssec-pkgs-dockerTools-buildImage), except that `fromImage` is the only required argument in this case.
+The parameters relative to the base image have the same synopsis as described in [buildImage](#ssec-pkgs-dockerTools-buildImage), except that `fromImage` is the only required argument in this case..

 The `name` argument is the name of the derivation output, which defaults to `fromImage.name`.